samturner3/TwitterHistogramAPI/README.md

 Use phpUNIT (https://phpunit.de/) and guzzle to test for:
 •	JSON header returned in JSON mode.
 •	Valid JSON object returned.
-•	Use a separate API program to cross reference the accuracy of the histogram.
+•	Use a separate API program to cross reference the accuracy of the histogram, fed with a list of most active / popular twitter users.

 ##Screen Shots